SonarLint for Visual Studio Code

 If no remote match is found, you will be prompted to configure binding manually.

-To manually configure a project binding, navigate to the SONARLINT CONNECTED MODE view in the VSCode Explorer and select Add Project Binding to add the desired connection.
+To manually configure a project binding, open the CONNECTED MODE view and select Add Project Binding for the desired connection.

 If your open workspace contains multiple folders, you will be prompted to choose a specific folder.